Moomins07/100-days-of-code/log-2.md

 **Today's Progress**: Continuing with the Odin project, I've begun working on the final CSS Grid project that requires me to use what I have learned from the documentation across the last few days.

 **Thoughts:** I found todays project extremely frustrating as I ran into several walls that had me stuck for hours.
 For some reason, when I'm declaring the size of the grid, there's the recurring issue of an extra column and/or row being added that I struggle to remove.
 This happened the first time to the header of the site causing 2 rows to appear when I only needed 1; I resolved this, somehow, by setting the height of the site to use 100% view height?
 I also ran into the issue of trying to move a div to the left side of my grid as using the class to select that div would not work; I was only able to move the div once I selected it using a child selector of the header.
 I also got stuck on using Grid as a way to design a navbar as I forgot that I should apply the display type of grid to the 'ul', not the parent container of that ul.
 I'm around half-way finished with the project, slowly working through the little hurdles.
 I am currently experiencing the same issue of extra rows and columns being created with inthe left side-bar of which I will have 4 boxes aligned vertically.
 I hope to have the project completed by tomorrow.

+### Day 7: November 18, 2022

+**Today's Progress**: Today I continued to work on the CSS Grid project.

+**Thoughts:** Unfortunately, this project continues to be frustrating as I come across multiple walls that keep me from achieving a result that is relatively similar to the final-project image.
+Using template-areas I was able to quite quickly achieve the overall layout of the grid, of which worked perfectly as I began to make finer tweaks to other sections of the grid.
+However, once I got to the middle-section of the grid that required me to use responsive functionality to fit cards into the space, the cards would break.
+I even double-checked my solution with the projects final solution to find that my code was in fact exactly the same.
+I used repeat(auto-fit, minmax(250px, 1fr)).
+I will continue more tomorrow.

+### Day 8: November 21, 2022

+**Today's Progress**: Today I was finally able to finish up the CSS Grid project.

+**Thoughts:** I frustratingly continued to attempt to tweak the grid using template-areas to no avail, as the cards in the middle-section would still break.
+Due to this, I decided to start over, this time without using grid-template-areas and individually placing child elements within the crid using grid-row and grid-column.
+Fortunately, this solved the problem, but I am disappointed that I was not able to make the grid work using my own method of template-areas; I guess that's what I get for trying to run before I can walk!
+The grid matched the finished-project image perfectly although the grid was not using 100vh, so the footer would sit half-way up the page when stretched.
+I checked the solution code to find that this is actually intended, which I feel the course should have been more explicit about, as I was under the impression that the footer would sit at the bottom of the page..
+Like most footers.
+In hindsight, using 100vh for my grid container in my original attempt to create the grid may even have been the issue.
+On to the next project tomorrow!